James Coigly: Envoy to England and France

 In his Life, Coigly attributed his decision to leave Ireland in June 1797 to the persecution of his enemies.
+There was a warrant for his arrest.
 But divisions sharpened by the failure of the French under General Lazare Hoche to effect a landing at Bantry Bay in December 1796 and by the ruthlessness of government counter-measures may have played a role.
 While the dominant view in the leadership was that a resort to arms had to await a further French attempt, Coigly "took the radical view of O’Connor, Fitzgerald and Neilson, that independent action was essential".

 Coigly, however, took the opportunity of exile to form the alliances that would reassure the more hesitant leaders in Ireland and advance the call for a general insurrection.
 He had been to Paris in 1796 and on that occasion had carried an address from the "Secret Committee of England" to the French Directory.
 Coigly radicalism was closer to the egalitarianism of the Defenders than to the liberal constitutionalism of many the leading United Irishmen.
 He found that it resonated with the distressed textile workers of Lancashire as it had with artisans, journeymen and their apprentices in Belfast and Dublin.

-In Manchester Coigly, describing himself as an emissary of the United Irish executive and carried copies of an address that encouraged the assassination of "the petty tyrants of Manchester … and the rest would fear as they did in Ireland".
+In Manchester, Coigly described himself as an emissary of the United Irish executive and carried copies of an address that encouraged the assassination of "the petty tyrants of Manchester … and the rest would fear as they did in Ireland".
 He made contact with James Dixon, a cotton spinner from Belfast, who had been instrumental in converting the Manchester Corresponding Society into the republican United Englishmen bound by a test that promised to "Remove the diadem and take off the crown ... [and to] exalt him that is low and abuse him that is high".
 Together they helped to spread of the United system to Stockport, Bolton, Warrington and Birmingham, while further north, contact was made with the United Scotsmen.